 New Jersey has some of the toughest penalties in the country when it comes to DWI and DUI offenses.
 A person who is convicted of drunk driving in NJ often faces mandatory suspension of their driver’s license, heavy fines, and even jail time.
 Of course, those punitive measures tend to focus more on holding convicted DWI offenders accountable for their mistakes on the road, but they do not necessarily help the motorists understand how to avoid making those mistakes in the future.
 That’s why NJ drunk driving law also requires anyone convicted of a DWI offense in the State of New Jersey to attend alcohol education classes at a local Intoxicated Driver Resource Center (IDRC).
 These classes are meant to educate convicted DWI offenders about the potential ramifications of drunk driving.
 The NJ Intoxicated Driver Program also offers assistance in the form of screening intervention and alcohol and drug treatment referral options.

 Although the IDRC can be helpful for some people, the requirements of the program can also be rigorous.
 Failure to comply with IDRC requirements can actually lead to more severe penalties.
 That’s why anyone who has been charged with Driving While Intoxicated (DWI) or Driving Under the Influence (DUI) in New Jersey should make sure they have a skilled DWI defense lawyer on their side throughout the legal process.
-Andrew John Calcagno is a strong NJ DWI defense attorney with years of experience assisting clients who have been charged with DWIs in Plainfield, Union, Elizabeth, Bloomfield, and Wayne, NJ.
+The Firm is a strong team of NJ DWI defense attorneys with years of experience assisting clients who have been charged with DWIs in Plainfield, Union, Elizabeth, Bloomfield, and Wayne, NJ.

 IDRC Requirements in New Jersey